zkotti/cosmos-tour/guide.md

 **Description**

-Throughout history, solar eclipses have transformed from terrifying omens to the subject of scientific study.
-In "Sun Moon Earth: The History of Solar Eclipses from Omens of Doom to Einstein and Exoplanets," astronomer-artist Tyler Nordgren traces the natural history of eclipses and how they have inspired eclipse chasers to travel the world and witness the natural phenomenon.
+Solar eclipses have evolved from frightening omens to scientific research throughout history. astronomer-artist Tyler Nordgren chronicles the natural history of eclipses, from omens of doom to Einstein and exoplanets, in "Sun Moon Earth: The History of Solar Eclipses from Omens of Doom to Einstein and Exoplanets."

-Nordgren's narrative also details how observations of total solar eclipses have contributed to scientific discoveries about the sun, moon and Earth's place in the universe throughout history. ~ Samantha Mathewson
+Observations of total solar eclipses have contributed to scientific discoveries about the sun, moon, and Earth's role in the universe throughout history, according to Nordgren's narrative.~ Samantha Mathewson

 Source [Best space and astronomy books](https://www.space.com/32982-best-astronomy-books.html)